tfiedlerdejanze/expublish/docs/INSTALLATION.md

 ## Publishing to hex

-When publishing a package for the first time, do read the [hex documentation on publishing](https://hex.pm/docs/publish) and add the required configuration in mix.exs.
+Before publishing a package for the first time, do read the [hex documentation on publishing](https://hex.pm/docs/publish) and add the required configuration in mix.exs.